 The Trial Coordination Board (TCB) gathers the main actors, playing a role in the successful implementation and development of the European COVID-19 adaptive platform trials (APT).
 It aims to ensure collaboration and cooperation between the European COVID-19 APTs, and to create and maintain a constructive dialogue with regulatory bodies, policy makers and global COVID-19 trials.
 Through this dialogue, the TCB provides recommendations for the strengthening of the European COVID-19 platform trials and identifies opportunities for synergies between trials.

-The core of the TCB is composed of:
+The core members of the therapeutic pillar of the TCB include:

-- The coordinators of the RECOVER and EU-RESPONSE projects
+- The coordinators of the RECOVER, EU-RESPONSE and ECRAID-Prime projects

-- The principal investigators of DisCoVeRy, EU-SolidAct and REMAP-CAP in Europe
+- The principal investigators of DisCoVeRy, EU-SolidAct, ECRAID-Prime, and REMAP-CAP in Europe

-- Representatives from the European Commission and the European Health and Digital Executive Agency (HaDEA)
+- Representatives from the European Commission (DGs RTD, SANTE, HERA) and the European Health and Digital Executive Agency (HaDEA)

-- The principal investigators of the RECOVERY, PRINCIPLE and AMMURAVID trials
+- The principal investigators of the RECOVERY, PRINCIPLE, Panoramic, MANTICO-2, STRIVE and ANTICOV trials

 The extended TCB includes: